rancher/terraform-aws-access/terraform.md

 In this code base an "End to End" or "E2E" test refers to testing all of the units together.
 A module might have several E2E tests validating different configurations.
+The vast majority of tests will be e2e, since that represents the highest value to our users.